ludicast/angular-rails/README.md

             controller: PhotosCtrl
         }

 You will have those routes set up.
+All this class needs is a member function called `routes` that returns a hash of routing information.

 Note that this class will need to be injected with both the $xhr and the $route object like so:

     PhotoGalleryCtrl.$inject = ['$route', '$xhr']

-This is pretty much an adaption of the routing code at a demo by [Daniel Nelson](https://github.com/centresource/angularjs_rails_demo).
+This is because it sets us sowe CSRF preventions using $xhr as well.
+All this is pretty much ripped from a demo by [Daniel Nelson](https://github.com/centresource/angularjs_rails_demo).

+Another thing added is a `resourceService` function.
+This function is called like:

+	resourceService 'Photos', 'photographers/:photographer_id/galleries/:gallery_id/photos', 'index'
+	resourceService 'SelectedPhotos', 'selected_photos/:selected_photo_id'

+This sets up angular services for at the listed paths.
+Also add to the end all the actions that you want it to support.
+So far the accepted actions are 'index', 'update', 'create' and 'destroy'.
+If you leave off all actions, it will automatically assume that you want to support all 4.

 ## Example Usage